c-wilson04/c-wilson04/README.md

 ---

 ### 💻 What Drives Me
-- **Curiosity:** I want to explore the stars one day and we need good tech to do that so I’m always eager to grow and explore because of that.
+- **Curiosity:** I want to explore the stars!
+We need quality tech to do that so I’m always eager to grow and explore because of that.
 - **Collaboration:** I believe in the power of teamwork.
 Got a project?
 Let’s make it awesome together!
 - **Impact:** I aim to develop solutions that make a difference, be it a sleek app, a secure system, or anything in between.